forcedotcom/salesforcedx-vscode/docs/_articles/en/index.md

 <span>Download using the links below, or read the [installation instructions](./en/getting-started/install).<span><br/><a class="slds-button slds-button_neutral landing__header-cta slds-m-vertical--x-large" href="https://code.visualstudio.com">Download Visual Studio Code</a><a class="slds-button slds-button_brand landing__header-cta slds-m-vertical--x-large" href="https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode">Install the Salesforce Extensions</a>

-**Note**: We recommend that you use Salesforce Extension Pack version 59.15.0 or earlier if you aren't able to update your version of VS Code.
-Note that we aren't able to support fixes for versions of the Salesforce Extension Pack earlier than 59.15.0.
+**Note**: We recommend that you use Salesforce Extension Pack versions earlier than 59.15.0 if you aren't able to update your version of VS Code.
+Note that we aren't able to support fixes for these earlier versions.

 ### Code Builder